nanbaima/computational-workflows-homework/README.md

-# Computational Workflows Homework
+# Computational Research Workflows Homework
 ## Doctoral Programme in Science and Engineering (DSSE)

 ## Practicalities

-By email to [jack.hale@uni.lu](mailto:jack.hale@uni.lu), Subject: Computational Workflows Homework.
+By email to [jack.hale@uni.lu](mailto:jack.hale@uni.lu), Subject: Computational Research Workflows Homework.

-Please ask questions on the [Etherpad](https://pad.carpentries.org/cwul2021).
+Please ask questions on the [Etherpad](https://pad.carpentries.org/cwul2022).

-*Deadline: 10th December 2021*
+*Deadline: 19th December 2021 1800*

 You must have attended the course and complete the homework to receive the ECTS credits.